studio-asd/go-example/docs/ledger-and-wallet.md

 The go-example project provides a project sample for two different domains, `ledger` and `wallet`.
 The `wallet` domain is specifically designed in the scope of `e-wallet` application.

-Please note that the `ledger` and `wallet` does not maintains the order of the transactions from the user perspective.
-While the order of transactions are important in some applications(for example in stock/cryptocurrency exchange), most of `e-wallet` system does not need the ordered guarantee.
+Please note that the `ledger` and `wallet` does not maintains the strict order of the transactions.
+While the strict order of transactions are important in some applications(for example in stock/cryptocurrency exchange), most of `e-wallet` system does not need the ordered guarantee.
 This is because the nature of the product itself.
 By default, the user need to do an ordered action to be able to do other actions.
 For example, a user can only pay something if they already put their money in the system.
 Thus its impossible to pay first before the money inside the system is exists.
 Even if there are two transaction happens at the same time, for example there are payment and withdrawal in the exact same time.
 We don't really care if two of them success or one of them result in failure as long as the system behaves correctly.
 Maintaining the fairness and the order of the transaction is not the goal of this example.

 ## Ledger

-### Transaction & Lock
+### Ledger Transaction & Lock

 Money inside one account in the ledger will be monotonicaly increased and decreased.
 The ledger will ensure a lock is held when a transaction happen and no other transaction can change the account.
 Because we are using PostgreSQL as our database, it only rational that we also utilize the database to do the lock.
 Do you remember that we have `ledger_accounts_balance` where we stores the latest `balance` of an account?
 Everytime we are doing a transaction, we will lock the account row using `SELECT FOR UPDATE` within a [read committed]() transaction.
 Using the read committed isolation is enough for this use case because we are locking the `row` by using `FOR UPDATE`, so other sessions will not be able to change the data.

+By locking for each row, each account can concurrently use their ledger without get affected by another account.
+This means as long as the accounts are separated for the end users the

 ## Wallet